ewwmy/cheatsheets/nodejs-en.md

 Structure of Chrome DevTools for Node.js:

-- **Connection** — setup the connections to the debugging applications
+- **Connection** — set up connections to the debugging applications
-- **Console** — ordinary console, where any output of the application appears and any JS-command can be run in the application context
+- **Console** — a standard console, where any output of the application appears and any JS-command can be run in the application context
-- **Sources** — source code can be viewed here (you need to enable `sourceMap` option in `tsconfig.json` to be able to view the source TypeScript files)
+- **Sources** — the source code can be viewed here (you need to enable `sourceMap` option in `tsconfig.json` to be able to view the source TypeScript files)
-- **Performance** — recording the application activity to watch the timeline of the functions and methods in the call stack
+- **Performance** — record the application activity to analyze the timeline of functions and methods in the call stack
-- **Memory** — watch how much memory each object use, by making memory snapshots and comparing them (e.g. **Objects allocated between Snapshot N and Snapshot M**).
+- **Memory** — watch how much memory each object uses, by making memory snapshots and comparing them (e.g., **Objects allocated between Snapshot N and Snapshot M**).